Articles on: Using the eShepherd Web App

 Understanding how and when to use return-to-paddock is crucial to avoid animal confusion.

-• Designed to return individual animals back to the paddock.
+Recommended Use: Designed to return individual animals back to the paddock.

-Figure 1: Correct application of return-to-paddock feature
+gure 1: Correct application of return-to-paddock feature.

-• Works even when several animals escape simultaneously—as they typically have context about where the rest of the herd is.
+Works even when several animals escape simultaneously - as they typically have context about where the rest of the herd is.

-• Moving entire groups of animals to a new paddock.
+Not Recommended For: Moving entire groups of animals to a new paddock.

 In such a scenario: